Chapter 1: Introduction

 Revenue from transactions or events that do not arise from a contract with a customer is not in the scope of the revenue standard and should continue to be recognized by other standards.
 Such transactions or events include, but are not limited to:

-Can an entity recognise revenue from a non-monetary transaction between entities in the same line of business that is excluded from the scope of IFRS 15?
+Can an entity recognize revenue from a non-monetary transaction between entities in the same line of business that is excluded from the scope of IFRS 15?

 Accounting for contracts partially in scope of the revenue standard